 - Add the melted butter mix in a third at a time, folding well after each addition.

-- Pour the mixture in to the pre-pared loaf tin.
+- Pour the mixture in to the prepared loaf tin.

-- Bake for 1 hour – 1 hour 5 minutes in a 145 degree oven.
-Remove and allow to cool.
-Eat warm with pata (butter) or allow to cool and decorate it.
+- Remove and allow to cool.
+It is ready to eat warm with pata (butter) or allow it to cool and decorate it like I did.

 - Finish with a sprinkle over finely chopped rare tinitia (crystallised ginger) and rau koura (gold leaf).